DataDog/documentation/content/en/logs/log_configuration/flex_logs.md

 1. Navigate to the [Flex Logs Control][5] page.
 1. Select **Compute Type**.
     - Datadog recommends the **Starter** compute size for organizations with less than 10B logs stored.
-    - Datadog recommends the scalable compute options (For example, XS, S, M, and L) for organizations with greater than 10B logs stored.
+    - Datadog recommends the scalable compute options (For example, XS, S, M, and L) for organizations with greater than 10B (or 2-3B per month) of logs stored.
 1. Select the compute size you want.
 See [Determine the compute size that you need](#determine-the-compute-size-that-you-need) for more information.
 1. Click **Enable Flex Logs**.